wp-plugins/crony/readme.txt

 Cronjobs configured on a server run on their intervals automatically, while wp_cron() jobs run only after being triggered from a visitor to your site.

 == Changelog ==

+= 0.4.0 =
+* Added Settings area to reset Crony, or empty Crony Logs
+* Added URL to load a script / page from, uses wp_remote_post, where the script include only uses include_once
+* Bug fixes for WP Admin UI
+* Bug fix for schedule running, previously was assuming current timezone for everything but WP runs cron under GMT timestamps

 = 0.3.1 =
 * Bug fix for dates in Log